ionic-team/ionic-portals/website/docs/reference/web/portals-plugin.md

 sidebar_label: Portals Plugin
 ---

 The PortalsPlugin class is the main way to interface with a Portal instance.
-It uses a [PubSub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to publish data to a given topic and react accordingly.
+It has methods to easily pass messages back and forth to the native side via a publish/subscribe interface, and ways to pass data to a web view before it initializes.

 ## Types